WhatsApp Pricing Policy Changes

 The session begins as soon as the first message is delivered, initiated by the business or sent in response to the user.
 The first message in the session is paid, and the following messages within this 24-hour session you can send for free.

-Please note that the new billing introduces the concept of "Session," which is initiated by the business.
-Previously, there was only the concept of “Session” (which is now called the “24-hour support window,” during which it was possible to send a free message), which was initiated by the user from the moment of their first interaction with the bot - sending a message or clicking on a button.
+The new billing introduces the concept of "Session," which is initiated by the business (Support window).
+Previously, there was only the concept of “Session” (which is now called the “Free 24-hour window,” during which it was possible to send a free message), which was initiated by the user from the moment of their first interaction with the bot - sending a message or clicking on a button.

 Pricing Plan Policy